mohanakannan9/container-service/API.md

 #### JSON Parameters

-- **image-id** - (Required) The ID of the docker image, as reported by the Docker server.
+- **imageId** - (Required) The ID of the docker image, as reported by the Docker server.
 For more information, see Docker's guide on [working with images](https://docs.docker.com/engine/userguide/containers/dockerimages/).
 - **name** - A user-friendly name.
 This will be displayed by XNAT anywhere users can view or select this image.
 If no name is provided, one of the image's repo tags will be randomly selected and used as the name.

 #### Example Response